EQWorks/common/decision-making.md

 ## Responsive and Open Mindset

 All decisions should reserve sufficient room for future merit-based changes, which would allow us, as an organization, to be more responsive and adaptable to the changing needs of our members and other internal and external factors.
-Tap into the collective knowledge and experiences of our team to make better short-term pivots to mitigate risks while pursuing the long-term organizational strategy.
+We tap into the collective knowledge and experiences of our team to make better short-term pivots to mitigate risks while pursuing the long-term organizational strategy.